Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Sometimes it’s just a small grammatical error that catches your eye, but other times you literally stop and think “wait, did I hear that right?“.

-I mean, it’s not the end of the world and it doesn’t happen all the time.
-However, it can disrupt and distract your learning process occasionally.
+I mean, it’s not the end of the world, and it doesn’t happen all the time.
+However, it can distract your learning occasionally.
+Babbel does a better job making sure you’re always practicing with the kinds of phrases that you might actually say.

 So overall, the key takeaway here is the Babbel seems to be more consistent and accurate when it comes to using natural sentences and correct translations within its lessons.

 In my opinion, Babbel does a better job than Duolingo of developing your speaking skills.
-I just think their verbal exercises are a little more robust than the ones Duolingo integrates into their lessons.
+I just think their verbal exercises are a little more robust than Duolingo’s.

 With Duolingo, you’re essentially just asked to repeat words and phrases in a vacuum.
 There’s no real context.

 In addition, Duolingo’s voice recognition technology is just alright.
-I definitely think Babbel wins in that department, finding their tech to be more accurate.
+I definitely think Babbel wins in that department, as their tech is more accurate.

 Bottom line, when it comes to practicing your conversational skills, I’d give Babbel the edge over Duolingo.
 However, if I’m being honest, I wouldn’t consider either to be industry leaders in this respect.